virtualadrian/libosmium-manual/src/compiling.md

 :   Osmium is developed on Linux and tested best on that system.
     Debian Jessie (testing) and current Ubuntu systems come with everything needed for Osmium.
-Debian wheezy (stable) and the last Ubuntu LTS release 12.04 don't have compilers current enough.
+Debian wheezy (stable) and the Ubuntu LTS release 12.04 don't have compilers current enough.
     If you are stuck on these systems, use a backported compiler.

 Mac OSX